rouvinerh/SecJournal/welcome/about-me.md

 My name is Rouvin.
 I like breaking stuff, and am really into cybersecurity.

-I made this book to document my own learning and compile my knowledge.
+I created this space to document my own security learning and projects.
 It doubles as a small portfolio for me.

 There's loads of free stuff on the Internet in general, and security is definitely part of that.
-I'd like to thank all the authors and experts that share knowledge online for everyone to learn from!
-I would have never have learned so much without them.
+I'd like to thank all the authors and experts that share knowledge online for everyone (including me) to learn from!

 ## Bio